framer/FramerStyleGuide/README.md

 | Import from Sketch/Photoshop | Uses familiar tools, doesn't replace workflow                    |
 | Uses CoffeeScript            | Only need basic coding knowledge, unlike prototyping in HTML/CSS |

-#### Overcoming Objections
 Using the knowledge about Framer and our audience, you should answer questions like these in your writing:
-* As a designer, why would I want to prototype in the first place?
+- As a designer, why would I want to prototype in the first place?
-* How is Framer better than other prototyping tools?
+- How is Framer better than other prototyping tools?
-* If I am not comfortable writing code, can I use Framer?
+- If I am not comfortable writing code, can I use Framer?

 Content Types & Examples
 ---